oyvindja/carpuzzle/README.md

 Minimizing the number of car swaps, a total of 51 cars needed moving, which is the same as in the original solution.

+## Further work

+If time permits, there is a fair amount of improvements that could be done to the code, for instance:

+* Adding inline documentation to functions and classes
+* Adding more tests
+* Adding proper logging support
+* Optimizing run-time
+* Adding graphical display of solutions